-Because the materials used in cloth diapers have a lot less chemicals in them compared to disposables, your baby is less likely to get rashes.
-If you use highly absorbent liners, you can get even less leaks than with disposables.
+Because the materials used in cloth diapers have a lot fewer chemicals in them compared to disposables, your baby is less likely to get rashes.
+If you use highly absorbent liners, you can get even fewer leaks than with disposables.
 Modern cloth diapers are also more breathable.

 Another hidden perk of using cloth diapers is that it makes potty training a lot easier.
 Since your baby won’t have the same dry feeling disposable diapers provide, she will be more willing to go potty.

 The most obvious thing when cloth diapering is the amount of trash you will generate or actually the lack thereof.
-20 Billion disposable diapers are thrown every single year in the united states alone.
-This translates to about 3.5 million tons of waste, which does not degrade well in the landfill.
+20 billion disposable diapers are thrown every single year in the united states alone.
+This translates to about 3.5 million tons of waste, which does not degrade well in landfills.

 On average, the cost of disposable diapers per child is around 2000$.
 Knowing that you can get a cloth diapering starter pack at around 600$, you can see that it is a pretty good investment.
 Especially that you can use your pack of cloth diapers with all your kids.

 Cloth diapers also have an excellent resale value.
 This means that if you take care of your diapers pack you’ll be able to retrieve most of your investment money once your diapering journey comes to an end.

 Meet the new and improved cloth diapers.
 With better and lazy-parent-friendly designs, cloth diapering has never been easier.
 You can now choose from a variety of types and find what works for you.